 Question: But Sagar, Is there any side effect of such migration?

 Response: In an ideal world, there is no side effect in functional terms.
-You were able to access the documents and you will be able to access the documents.
+If you were able to access the document before migration, You will be able to access the documents after migration.
 Technically, there may be a small delay that can occur in case you move the documents from SAP Database to an external content server and access it from your external content server.
-Of course, this depends on how you are accessing the documents, i.e. If you are accessing the documents, and How good your HTTP content server is.
+Of course, this also depends on how you are accessing the documents, i.e. If you are accessing the documents, and How good your HTTP content server is.

-Question What is I decided to move the documents using report Z_DOC_COPY?
+Question What if I decide to move the documents using report Z_DOC_COPY?

 Response: If you have used report Z_DOC_COPY for copying the documents, Applications would still refer to the old storage category and old content repository.
 New documents would also be created in the old repository.
 If you want to save the new documents in the new repository, I would recommend the following